4 Pre-Launch Mobile App Development Pitfalls To Avoid

 I’m sure there’s no way anyone would ever compromise with those efforts at any point; but there’s something that at a certain point you fail to notice somehow, consequently joining the others in application retention rate.

-You are going to have the rights to add features to it in coming days, so please do not serve everything to your users at once just to end up irritating them.
+You are going to have the right to add features to it in the coming days, so please do not serve everything to your users at once just to end up irritating them.

-This reminds me what Earnest Hemingway said in the ‘farewell of arms’; “If people bring so much courage to this world the world has to kill them to break them, so of course it kills them.”
+This reminds me of what Earnest Hemingway said in the ‘farewell of arms’; “If people bring so much courage to this world the world has to kill them to break them, so, of course, it kills them.”

-Keep some features with you to release them as updates in future, believe me people like surprises.
+Keep some features with you to release them as updates in the future, believe me, people like surprises.
 Also by that time, you’ll know about their likes and dislikes, and then you can accordingly release new features.

 You need to remember this always.
-At the initial stage develop the application for any one platform, do a little research based on the market region and the audience you are targeting.
-It has been seen, that generally individuals/startups app solution coming with a business application, prefer to have iOS, while the others (often including the first category also) run with Android.
+At the initial stage of application development for any one platform, do a little research based on the market region and the audience you are targeting.
+It has been seen, that generally individuals and startup app solutions that come with a business application, and prefer to have iOS, while the others (often including the first category also) run with Android.

-While on one hand, the later gives you a better exposure in a huge market, the former avails you a creamy layer of clients.
+While on one hand, the latter gives you better exposure in a huge market, the former avails you of a substantial number of clients.
 This is now your choice to choose one out of these two leading operating systems.

 If possible, try testing your application in a real environment with your circle.
 Welcome their feedback and reviews and accordingly plan ahead to schedule the release.

 These were the top four pre-launch mobile app development pitfalls that you need to avoid.
-However, by the end, before leaving I would highlight the most important aspect and need to be the first one; Hire a good mobile app developer.
+However, by the end, before leaving I would highlight the most important aspect and need to be the first one, hiring a good mobile app developer.